 You can read more about the service on the Housing Ombudsman website.

-The Housing Ombudsman published a new Complaint Handling Code in July 2020, setting out good practice that will allow landlords to respond to complaints effectively and fairly.
+The Housing Ombudsman published a new Complaint Handling Code in April 2022, which came into effect on 1 October 2022.
+It sets out good practice expectations that will allow landlords to respond to complaints effectively and fairly.